freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/authentication-with-socket.io.md

 }
 ```

-The user object is now accessible on your socket object as <code>socket.request.user</code>.
+The user object is now accessible on your socket object as `socket.request.user`.
 For example, now you can add the following:

 ```js
 console.log('user ' + socket.request.user.name + ' connected');